10 Best Pillar Drills in 2019

 The Bosch PBD 40 is a fantastic operational tool for tradespeople who do not like to work with lesser than perfect machines.
 The Bosch PBD 40 features superiorly controlled precision for an optimum drilling process.
 This variant from Bosch combines efficiency with focused power to give a higher yield and very precise drilling.
 Metalwork and woodwork are the specialties of the Bosch PBD 40.

 The digital display panel shows the speeds the pillar machine is drilling at.
 It also allows you to monitor the level of drilling so that you can achieve perfection for all your pieces.
 This variant from Bosch is engineered to laser guide and cut through 13mm of steel and 400mm of wood.
 The PBD 40 is also compatible with a host of other drill bits.
 An ergonomic wheel adjustment, integrated V-groove, and quick-release clamp ensure the safety of the machine.
+See our guide on pruning saws for some great outdoor tools.

 - Powerful engine